From Sedona to the Grand Canyon: 4 Best Ways to Get There

 Tourists on Mather Point at the Grand Canyon | Photo Copyright: Lana Law

-If you don't have your own car or the thought of a 4.5-hour round-trip drive on twisty roads gives you pause, a tour is an excellent option.
-Sedona is a tourist town and has a wonderful assortment of first-class operators providing well regarded tours that include hotel pickup and drop-off.
+If you don't have your own car or the thought of a 4.5-hour round-trip drive on twisty roads gives you pause, a tour is another option.
+Sedona is a tourist town and has a wonderful assortment of first-class operators providing well-regarded tours that include hotel pickup and drop-off.

 The tour then continues along the South Rim, stopping along the way at the famous Desert View Watchtower.
 From here, the drive leads onwards through the Navajo Nation, stopping in at the historical Cameron Trading Post for a bit of shopping before finally finishing back in Sedona.